Showing posts with label Fungus. Show all posts

 Mushroom - Reishi

-Reishi mushrooms harvested from a dead root beneath the forest floor.
+Reishi (Ganoderma curtisii) mushrooms harvested from a dead root beneath the forest floor.
 These are just past the time to harvest and will not have much medicinal value.
 The lower, left-hand mushroom is upside down to show the bottom which has turned from white to yellowish.

 Reishi_2